Paul Verhoeven: Return to filmmaking in the United States (2022–present)

 Verhoeven is currently preparing his next film, Young Sinner, which reunites him with RoboCop screenwriter Edward Neumeier.
-An erotic political thriller, it is set in Washington DC and is about a "young staffer who works for a powerful Senator [and] is drawn into a web of international intrigue and danger."
-Verhoeven hoped to begin shooting Young Sinner in 2024, but in November of that year, he was still trying to secure financing.
+An erotic political thriller, it is set in Washington DC and is about a "young staffer who works for a powerful Senator [and] is drawn into a web of international intrigue and danger".
+Verhoeven hoped to begin shooting Young Sinner in 2024.

 Other activities

 Verhoeven was a member of the Jesus Seminar, and he was the only member who does not have a degree in biblical studies.
 He graduated with a degree in mathematics and physics from the University of Leiden.
 Since he is not a professional biblical exegete, his membership in the Jesus Seminar has occasionally been cited by opponents of the Seminar as a sign that this group is less scholarly than it claims.
 For example, Luke Timothy Johnson criticizes the Jesus Seminar's methods on exegetical grounds, and also criticizes what he perceives to be a dependence on the theatrical and an attempt to manipulate the mainstream media.
 He singles out Verhoeven as a key player in the media activities of the Jesus Seminar.
 On the other hand, some Jesus Seminar members were unhappy with Verhoeven's portrayal of Jesus as an eschatological prophet.

-In 2007, Verhoeven wrote the book Jesus of Nazareth (Jezus van Nazaret) about the life of Jesus of Nazareth.
+In 2007, Verhoeven wrote the book Jesus of Nazareth (Jezus van Nazareth) about the life of Jesus of Nazareth.
 The book reviews the ideas of Jesus of Nazareth and the alleged corruption of these same ideas over the last 2,000 years.
-Co-written with Verhoeven's biographer Rob Van Scheers, the book is the culmination of the research Verhoeven conducted in preparation for Jesus: The Man, a motion picture about the life of Christ.
+Co-written with Verhoeven's biographer Rob Van Scheers, the book is the culmination of the research Verhoeven conducted in preparation for Jesus: The Man, a potential motion picture about the life of Christ.
 The book tells about the Jewish uprising against Roman rule and characterizes Jesus as a radical political activist, downplaying any supernatural events and miracles as unproved or unprovable.
 Jesus of Nazareth: A Realistic Portrait was released in September 2008 in Dutch, and was published in English in May 2010 by Seven Stories Press.